 Soon after Guzik launched the idea of a racing team, we decided that Formula 1 would be our main objective.
 It is obviously a mainly European affaire, requiring extensive travelling.
-Both were likely to offer opportunities for our core business, some day.
+Both however likely to offer opportunities for our core business, some day.

-Moreover, none of the top tier series back home offered us a true alternative.
+Moreover, none of the top tier series back home offered a true alternative.
 We could have looked at Nascar, yes.
 But even abandoning the iconic Nascar Grand National Series denomination for the more commercial Nascar Winston Cup Series, does not alter the fact that Nascar is, in essence, Deep South-territory.

 At the exception of maybe Florida, the Deep South does not like the East Coast.
 And New York even less.
 When a Southern belle has no other choice but to come to New York, for a fancy dress or some other frolics, she is strictly forbidden to leave the safe walls of the vestige that is the Wayne Falkland.
 Let alone that she would ever set a foot in Brooklyn.
 So, Brooklyners running a Nascar-team?
 I think not.

 Then, there is the USAC Championship Car series for open wheelers.
 A sunny meeting place for the Great Lakes and the West Coast.
-Where the stark industrialism of car industries around the great waters of the North strive to capture some of the West Coast color.
+Where the stark industrialism of car industries around the great waters of the North strives to capture some of the West Coast color.
 That this year’s schedule included a race in Argentina does not materially change that.
 The chances of an East Coaster being allowed into their closed circle again were slim.

 Does any of these series race our Glen or Lime Rock?
 Nope.
 USAC rather prefers moving the entire circus to Argentina for a race then come near the East Coast.